best-practice-and-impact/govspeakr/README.md

 which can be uploaded to the Whitehall publisher ([gov.uk](https://www.gov.uk)).

-Chiefly, govspeak markup uses a different notation to reference images within the document:
+govspeak markup uses a different notation to reference images within the document:

 ```
 Figure 1